spirift/encode-uri-with-dash/README.md

 # encode-uri-with-dash
-Encodes URIs but places spaces with dashes for better SEO
+Encodes URIs using the default browser globals encodeURI and encodeURIComponent but  replaces all spaces with dashes for better SEO